Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles -- this script list all files and hidden files in long format 5-listfilesdigitonly -- this script list all files in current directory with user and group IDs 6-firstdirectory -- this script creates a firstdirectory in the /tmp
+4-listmorefiles -- this script list all files and hidden files in long format 5-listfilesdigitonly -- this script list all files in current directory with user and group IDs 6-firstdirectory -- this script creates a firstdirectory in the /tmp 7-movethatfile -- this script moves the file betty to /tmp/my-first-directory